Dustin Diamond Dead: Actor Reportedly Passes Away At 44 After Battle With Cancer

 Dustin Diamond has died at the age of 44 after a battle with cancer, TMZ reported.

-The Saved By The Bell star had reportedly been in declining health in recent days, and was taken off breathing machines this week as family prepared to bring him into hospice care.
+The Saved by the Bell star had reportedly been in declining health in recent days and was taken off breathing machines this week as his family prepared to bring him into hospice care.
 He reportedly passed away on Monday morning, with his girlfriend by his side.

 Diamond Was Undergoing Chemotherapy In Recent Weeks